 Permanent Make Up has experienced a real boom in the past few years as new techniques and new products were launched and thanks to pigmentation results that can be individually micropigmented from natural to expressive.

-What does Permanent Make Up mean?
+What is Permanent Make Up?

 Permanent Make Up is a cosmetic tattooing method that is generally used specially to embellish eyebrows, eyeliner and lips.
 There are also camouflage techniques in order to for example cover scars or optically reconstruct areolas.
 With many brands, techniques and products there are also many terms coming up that may be a bit disorienting at first.

 Basically, there are two main Permanent Make Up pigmentation methods that need to be distinguished: Micropigmentation and Microblading:

 Microblading is a manual method where the pigmentation work is done with a non electric handpiece with needles that are aligned like a blade in order to for example scratch or cut lines into the skin to obtain a hairstroke line.
 These lines form the eyebrow hair.
 As soon as or whilst the lines are drawn, the pigmentation colour is spread into the cutted lines in order to set the colour in.
 As we believe that this technique is not very skin friendly and comes with various potential risks and potential scarifications, we at Long-Time-Liner® decided to not offer this method.